COVID Vaccine Facts and Myths

 Fact: You cannot get COVID-19 from a vaccine.

-Vaccines work by training your body into developing immunity to a germ but not actually making you sick.
+In general, vaccines work by helping your body develop immunity to a germ but not actually making you sick.
 Your body detects what seems to be the germ and makes antibodies protect you in the future.
 Having side effects is actually a sign that the vaccine is triggering your immune system.
+The vaccines tell our cells to develop a protein that, in turn, triggers our bodies to produce antibodies.

-The messenger RNA (mRNA) vaccines, created by Pfizer-BioNTech and Moderna, tell our cells to make "spike proteins," which are similar to the proteins in the novel coronavirus.
-They make the body believe it's infected with the virus, even though your body does not have the germ.
+The messenger RNA (mRNA) vaccines, created the type of vaccines by Pfizer (Comirnaty) and Moderna, tell our cells to make "spike proteins," which are similar to the proteins in the novel coronavirus.
+They make the body believe it is infected with the virus even though it does not have the germ.
 Once the antibodies are produced, they help prevent us from getting infected if we come in contact with the real virus.

 While the mRNA vaccines are new to market, the research behind them has been studied and worked on for decades.